NFL legend Joe Montana saves 9-month-old grandchild from attempted kidnapping at Malibu home

-Known for winning four Super Bowl titles and two MVP awards with the San Franciso 49ers, "Joe Cool" found himself confronting the alleged kidnapper.
+Known for winning four Super Bowl titles and two MVP awards with the San Francisco 49ers, "Joe Cool" found himself confronting the alleged kidnapper.

 Montana and his wife, Jennifer, were in their Malibu home when a 39-year-old woman entered the home, according to the Los Angeles County Sheriff's Department.